wgnhs/gems/README.md

 ## What's included:

+__DMT2019-Moving-Maps-to-GeMS:__ Slides from a presentation at the Digital Mapping Techniques meeting, May 2019, Butte, Montana

 __Workflow_Overview (PDF):__ This is a general overview of the steps we followed when converting previously-published maps into GeMS

 __metadata-to-tables.py:__ A python script for extracting any Enumerated Domain Values and their corresponding definitions from FGDC metadata in .txt format.
 Outputs a .csv file for each Enumerated Domain.